 Call Recording Software Against as a Packaged VoIP Feature

-Like Contact Center solutions, call recording as a business VoIP feature is still getting embraced by many organizations, making providers to continue expanding their platforms, as well as functionality.
+Like Contact Center solutions, call recording as a business VoIP feature is still getting embraced by many organizations, making providers continue expanding their platforms, as well as functionality.

 Among the features that Hosted PBX providers thought would a powerful addition to their platforms is call recording.
 However, instead of making their private call recording solution; because it is not a stand-alone platform, the providers were ready to combine the tools that were in existence.